MicrosoftDocs/xamarin-docs/docs/android/platform/binding-kotlin-library/walkthrough.md

     ![Visual Studio Add StdLib NuGet](walkthrough-images/visual-studio-add-stdlib-nuget.png)

-1. Add the BubblePicker control to the Android layout for MainActivity.
+1. Add the `BubblePicker` control to the Android layout for `MainActivity`.
 Open **testBubblePicker/Resources/layout/content_main.xml** file and append the BubblePicker control node as the last element of the root RelativeLayout control:

     ```xml
     <?xml version="1.0" encoding="utf-8"?>